aiyan.io

 This trick was surprisingly effective because it didn’t ask the LLM to behave differently.
 It changed what the LLM could see, serving not as a behavioral fix but an environmental one.

-But this was a blunt instrument.
-The orchestrator couldn’t fabricate data — good — but it also couldn’t explain it, inspect it, or reason about it.
+But black-boxing was a blunt instrument.
+The orchestrator couldn’t fabricate data — good — but it also couldn’t explain, inspect, or reason about it.

 The data source tool suffered from this the most.
 If a user wanted to change which sources were used, the orchestrator had to compress that request into a single string parameter.
 No matter how small the change, the tool re-ran its entire internal process — data fetching, LLM calls, scoring heuristics.
 After all that, the orchestrator got back just the final answer.